 The arguments and drama only started when the alternative merchandise being offered was vastly more expensive and someone at TopatoCo started being rather rude to people commenting on their Instagram.

-I’m not saying authors shouldn’t be allowed to profit from their work but I do wish there was an existing process for us small shop owners to be legitimatised without breaking bank.
+I’m not saying authors shouldn’t be allowed to profit from their work but I do wish there was an easy and existing process for small shop owners to make sure what they are selling is legitimate, fair and acceptable to the authors they are inspired by.

 Shop owners at the end of the day only exist because there’s a huge market that wasn’t being catered for and we do have a value.
 I’ve seen many people say they have been introduced to books through fan merchandise and that’s marketing they didn’t have to buy.
 They didn’t have to spend their money on merchandise or artists or supplies.
 We do all that and we do it because we love books and we love creating.

 Maybe that’s my own naive outlook but I think we do have a value and I’d love to see in the future a way for authors and small shop owners to co-exist.
-Nobody wants to steal money from someone else and that’s not why I started selling.
+Nobody wants to steal money from someone else and unfortunately book merch exists in a weird gray area where some authors approve of it and some don’t.